Skip to main content

 The BHS touch

-An architectural kaleidoscope is very simple or almost commonplace in Eritrea, while a cultural and natural one makes the journey unique!
-We will “touch” the various ethnic groups of the country that converge in Keren during the weekly markets, we will meet the Arab-origin nomads of the Rashaida, and we will experience the endless dreamlike landscapes of the Dahlak Islands, spending a night camping on one of its wonderful beaches
+Eritrea offers an extraordinary architectural kaleidoscope, but it is above all the country’s cultural and natural richness that makes this journey truly unique.
+The experience allows travelers to connect with the diverse ethnic groups that gather in Keren during its famous weekly markets, meet the Arab-origin nomadic communities of the Rashaida, and immerse themselves in the dreamlike landscapes of the Dahlak Islands, spending a night camping on one of their pristine beaches.

 Highlights